oracle/learning-library/workshops/cloud-native-devops-workshop/apm/README.md

 Locate a **valid** registration key with a large maximum that we will use for agent deployment.
 Click **Registration Keys** TAB.
 ![](images/05.read.reg.key.png)

+Find some of the available keys that you can use, or create new one.
 You have to click on "Action" button on the right side and download key, copy-paste your Registration Key value into your notes for AGENT_REGISTRATION_KEY.
 ![](images/06.read.reg.key.png)

 #### Upload Build Artifacts to Maven ####